olgakrali/Master_Thesis_Deep_Learning/README.md

-# Deep Convolutionl Generative Adversarial Networks (DCGANs) for Mammogram Data Augmentation
+# Deep Convolutional Generative Adversarial Networks (DCGANs) for Mammogram Data Augmentation
 ## This project contains my final scripts both written in Python and Jupyter Notebook, as well as image results

 ### A) Model 1: Healthy  Infilling Model